Skip To Content

 Talbot & Yoon’s Loop Light is a modular lighting fixture that utilizes bent brass tubes in unique shapes to create an endless variety of looped and squiggly configurations.

-The Curvature Towel Hanger from ferm Living is part of a series of organically shaped hooks and hangers that have been hand-formed in solid brass to juxtapose the whimsical nature of the curves with the solidity of the material.
+The Curvature Towel Hanger from Ferm Living is part of a series of organically shaped hooks and hangers that have been hand-formed in solid brass to juxtapose the whimsical nature of the curves with the solidity of the material.

-The icon: Frank Gehry’s Wiggle Stool for Vitra.
-Part of Frank Gehry’s 1972 furniture series ‘Easy Edges’, it introduced a new aesthetic dimension to an everyday material: cardboard.
+Part of Frank Gehry’s 1972 furniture series Easy Edges, the Wiggle Stool introduced a new aesthetic dimension to an everyday material: cardboard.